-The NEU is the leading teachers' union for academy teachers, whether leading the negotiations with academy chains or negotiating with individual academies.
+The NEU is the leading trade union for academy staff, whether leading the negotiations with academy chains or negotiating with individual academies.

 As the number of academies and multi-academy trusts changes the shape of education, the NEU must build a strong collective presence in each and every academy.
 Strong school or college union groups will be necessary to ensure terms and conditions are protected.

 The NEU's aim is a representative in every workplace.
 Whether your school or college becomes a stand-alone academy, a sponsored academy or joins a multi-academy trust, the union wants to help you at work.

 This toolkit offers practical guidance, tools and arguments to promote members’ interests and strengthen the union in the course of a transfer to a new employer or for members in an academy.

 Steps to building a collective voice in your school or college:

 - involve members at all stages of the transfer to a new employer

 - encourage members to take an active role in the Union